 You will also build a basic understanding of turfgrass ecology as well as the various turfgrass weeds, insects and diseases.

 This program is designed and led by Oregon State University experts in turfgrass management with experience and connections throughout the industry.
 From golf courses in Europe to Disney theme parks and more, our instructors bring a wide range of knowledge into the classroom.
 You will benefit from their experience through weekly video lectures and discussion boards.

 For your final project, you will develop your own lawn care maintenance report.
 You will receive valuable feedback and guidance on this report that can help you continue to succeed after the course ends.

-Please note: This course is designed for those working in northern climates such as Oregon and Washington, Europe, Scandinavia and parts of Canada.
+Please note: This course is primarily designed for those working in northern climates such as Oregon and Washington, Europe, Scandinavia and parts of Canada; however, course concepts may apply to other climate zones and some information on warm-season grasses is also covered.
 By focusing on these climates, you'll gain detailed information you can apply to your own park, field or lawn.

 |GCSAA Class A Credits

 Alec has over 17 years of research experience and multiple publications on various cool-season and warm-season turfgrass species obtained while employed at Michigan State University, Abraham Baldwin Agricultural College, the University of Georgia and Oregon State University.
 Alec is an Associate Professor at Oregon State University and teaches several undergraduate classes in the Department of Horticulture.
 Alec also provides Extension material for stakeholders in turfgrass and landscape management.